Adult Use

 In this guide, you’ll learn everything you need to know about rosin, including:

 Rosin is a cannabis concentrate created through a solventless extraction process.
 It’s made by applying pressure and low heat to cannabis flower or hash.
-This separates the resinous oils, preserving the cannabinoids and terpenes without the use of chemicals.
+This separates the resinous oils, preserving the cannabinoids (like THC) and terpenes without the use of chemicals.
 Because of its solvent-free extraction method, rosin is popular among cannabis connoisseurs who value natural marijuana products.1

 There are three main types of rosin, each with a unique texture and experience: